elenaferr0/tsp-optimization/report/sections/genetic-algorithm.typ

 - the stopping criteria can be defined as a set of different conditions, such as a time limit or a maximum number of generations without improvement.
 The algorithm will stop when any of these conditions is met.

 ==== Parameters
-Below is a list of the parameters that can be tuned in the @GA implementation, along with their default values and descriptions.
+#ref(<tab:params>) contains the list of the parameters that can be tuned in the @GA implementation, along with their default values and descriptions.

 #let params = (
   population_size: (default: 100, description: "The number of chromosomes in the population."),
   mutation_rate: (default: 0.01, description: "The probability of mutating a chromosome."),
+  parents_replacement_rate: (
+    default: 0.8,
-  parents_replacement_rate: (default: 0.8, description: "The proportion of parents that are replaced in the next generation."),
+    description: "The proportion of parents that are replaced in the next generation.", ),
   selection_n_parents: (default: 300, description: "The number of parents selected for crossover in each generation."),
+  selection_tournament_size: (
+    default: 5,
-  selection_tournament_size: (default: 5, description: "The size of the tournament for the n-Tournament Selection method."),
+    description: "The size of the tournament for the n-Tournament Selection method.", ),
   time_limit_seconds: (default: 60, description: "The maximum time allowed for the algorithm to run, in seconds."),
+  max_non_improving_generations: (
+    default: 100,
-  max_non_improving_generations: (default: 100, description: "The maximum number of generations without improvement before stopping the algorithm."),
+    description: "The maximum number of generations without improvement before stopping the algorithm.", ),
+  convex_hull_random_init_ratio: (
+    default: $(0.1, 0.9)$,
-  convex_hull_random_init_ratio: (default: $(0.1, 0.9)$, description: "The ratio of convex hull initialization to random initialization in the population initialization phase.
-The first value is the proportion of chromosomes initialized using the convex hull method, while the second value is the proportion initialized randomly."), )
+    description: "The ratio of convex hull initialization to random initialization in the population initialization phase.
+The first value is the proportion of chromosomes initialized using the convex hull method, while the second value is the proportion initialized randomly.", ),

-#table(
+)

+#figure(
+  table(
     columns: 3,
     table.header("Parameter", "Default", "Description"),
-  ..params.pairs().map(((param_name, ((default, description)))) =>
+    ..params
+      .pairs()
-    (raw(param_name), [#default], [#description])
+      .map(((param_name, (default, description))) => (raw(param_name), [#default], [#description]))
-  ).flatten(),
-)
+      .flatten(),
+  ),
+  caption: "Parameters of the Genetic Algorithm implementation", ) <tab:params>

 === Population initialization <sec:population-init>